jonathanhogg/flitter/docs/physics.md

 While a zero-mass particle is similar to an anchor, a zero-mass particle cannot be moved once the simulation has started.
-An anchor can usefully have zero mass, for example if it is to be one side of a distance force, but should be ignored for the purposes of calculating attraction due to gravity.
+An anchor can usefully have zero mass, for example if it is to be one side of a distance force but should be ignored for the purposes of calculating attraction due to gravity.

 ### `!barrier`